circleci/circleci.test/README.md

              junit/reporter]}
 ```

 Unlike `clojure.test`, you can use more than one reporter at a time.
+It's
-It's recommended to add your `:test-results-dir` to the ignore list of your version control system.
+recommended to add your `:test-results-dir` directory to the ignored list of
+your version control system.

-If you use the junit test reporter, you can run `circleci.test.retest/-main`
+If you use the junit test reporter, you can run `circleci.test.retest/-main` to
-to re-run only the set of tests which previously failed.
-Adding an alias in `project.clj` is recommended:
+re-run only the set of tests which previously failed.
+Adding an alias in
+`project.clj` is recommended:

 ```clj
 :aliases {"test" ["run" "-m" "circleci.test/dir" :project/test-paths]